 Blue lips or fingernails

 Breathing will become more laboured without prompt treatment, such as a bronchodilator or an inhaler for asthma.
 The patient won't be able to use the peak flow metre at all as the lungs continue to constrict.
 Lungs will gradually tighten to the point where there is insufficient airflow to cause wheezing.
-Unfortunately, some people hesitate to seek quick emergency care when their wheezing stops just to be a sign of recovery.
 If the patient's asthma is not well treated, they may eventually lose their ability to speak and start to have bluish lips.
-The colour change (cyanosis) indicates that the blood's oxygen content is steadily declining.
+The colour change (cyanosis) indicates that the oxygen in blood is steadily declining.

 Bronchodilators/inhalers: The muscles around the airways are relaxed by these drugs.
 The airways freely move air since the muscles are relaxed.
 These medications are used for both intermittent and chronic asthma, and they treat the symptoms as they arise.These are of two types:

-Short-acting bronchodilators.
-Acute asthma symptoms are swiftly reduced or eliminated by short-acting bronchodilators.
+Short-acting bronchodilators: Acute asthma symptoms are swiftly reduced or eliminated by short-acting bronchodilators.
 They last between three and six hours.
-A rescue inhaler is another term for a short-acting bronchodilator.
-Inhalers are plastic holders for pharmaceutical canisters with a mouthpiece.
-An inhaler delivers a steady dose of medication when the patient sprays it.

 Anti-inflammatory medicines: These drugs lessen mucus formation and swelling in the airways.
 They facilitate the passage of air in and out of the lungs.
 To manage or avoid the symptoms of persistent asthma, they are prescribed for daily use.